Why subscribe to Frontal Lobe?

 If you need to try it out, here’s where to begin.

 In 2023, I read David Graeber and David Wengrow’s The Dawn of Everything.
-Click on the link for the entire book chapter list.
+Click on the link for the entire book chapter list, outline, and addendum of interesting rabbit holes I went down.
 Below is the first chapter.

 My Past Writing Projects